BinomialLLC/basis_universal/webgl/gltf-demo/README.md

 * ETC1
 * TODO: PVRTC

+Note the glTF model is using a temperoray hypothetical extension at this moment.
+It should rely on a KTX2 wrapper when offically released.

 ## Run on PC

 Launuch an http server under `webgl/gltf-demo/`.
 For example if you have node installed you can install `http-server` globally and run